 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes in 2024/25 show that more than 51% of disadvantaged pupils met the expected standard.
+KS2 reading outcomes in 2022/23 show that more than 51% of disadvantaged pupils met the expected standard.
 Improved maths attainment for disadvantaged pupils at the end of KS2.
-KS2 maths outcomes in 2024/25 show that more than 51% of disadvantaged pupils met the expected standard.
+KS2 maths outcomes in 2022/23 show that more than 51% of disadvantaged pupils met the expected standard.

 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2024/25 demonstrated by: • qualitative data from student voice, student and parent surveys and teacher observations parental engagement with children's learning a significant increase in participation in enrichment activities, particularly among disadvantaged pupils
+Sustained high levels of wellbeing from previous data demonstrated by: qualitative data from student voice, student and parent surveys and teacher observations parental engagement with children's learning a significant increase in participation in enrichment activities, particularly among disadvantaged pupils

 To achieve and sustain improved attendance for all pupils, particularly our disadvantaged pupils.
-Sustained high attendance from 2024/25 demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2.7%. the percentage of all pupils who are persistently absent being below 13.7% and the figure among disadvantaged pupils being no more than 2% lower than their peers. --- --
+Sustained high attendance from previous data demonstrated by: the overall absence rate for all pupils being no more than 4%, and the attendance gap between disadvantaged pupils and their non-disadvantaged peers being reduced by 2.7%. the percentage of all pupils who are persistently absent being below 13.7% and the figure among disadvantaged peers being below 13.7% and the figure among disadvan- taged pupils being no more than 2% lower than their